 NIGERIA is blessed with abundant resources and cultural festivals that reflect the country’s diverse cultures and rich heritage… Eyo festival, Calabar Christmas Festival, Argungu Fishing Festival, Durbar, New Yam, Osun Osogbo, to mention a few.
 There is no gainsaying that these cultural festivals, if properly harnessed can pull in imaginable revenue for the country and enhance tourism…

 Though described as “cultural,” five of the festivals listed have an explicitly religious dimension: apart from the Christmas festival, Durbar celebrations are held throughout northern Nigeria to mark the Muslim holiday of Eid al-Kabir, Eyo and Osun Osogbo honor Yoruba deities, and the New Yam festival involves Igbo practices of spirit-worship.
 Only the Argungu Fishing Festival is arguably secular; it commemorates the end of hostilities between two kingdoms in northwestern Nigeria that were at odds for much of the nineteenth century.
 Though not explicitly religious, the occasion of peace-making between the two kingdoms, both of which were Islamic, recalls the legacy of the Sokoto Caliphate, the preeminent polity in what became northern Nigeria, which remains a focus of northern Muslim loyalty and pride.
 (The current Sultan of Sokoto, Sa’ad Abubakar, is a successor of the Caliphate’s founder, Shehu Usman dan Fodio.)
 Commodifying religious occasions as “cultural festivals” has secularizing effects, but those effects are not equal; secularization weighs especially heavily on “traditional” religious institutions, i.e., those historically deemed “pagan” by orthodox Christians and Muslims.
 Traditional religious practitioners and events may be officially acknowledged as part of Nigeria’s cultural heritage, but they are rarely accorded the status of religion in practice.
-Nigerian traditionalists have suffered from purges, such as those that occurred in post-independence Guinea.
+Nigerian traditionalists have not suffered from purges, such as those that occurred in post-independence Guinea.
 Traditional religious leaders are not asked to bless public events, at least at the national level, and there are no columns devoted to traditional religious discourse in national newspapers.
 Christmas and Eid al-Kabir are celebrated as Nigerian national holidays; traditional religious celebrations are not.